Dr. Thomas' Eclectric Oil: Development

-Dr. Thomas' Eclectric Oil was created by a Dr. Samuel N. Thomas of Phelps, New York.
+Dr. Thomas' Eclectric Oil was created by Dr. Samuel N. Thomas of Phelps, New York.
 Although it was not uncommon to name patent remedies after fabricated characters, especially doctors, contemporary directories do list a so-called "electric physician" named Samuel N. Thomas living in Phelps from approximately 1867 to 1870.
 The word "Eclectric" is likely a portmanteau of the words "eclectic" and "electric", alluding to the then-popular belief that electricity had curative powers.
 Referencing scientific-sounding concepts in product branding in this manner was a common tactic in patent medicine marketing.

 Dr. Thomas' Eclectric Oil became a staple in many households within the United States as well as Canada.
 In the United States, the medicine was sold through the Foster-Milburn company based out of Buffalo, New York.
 In Canada, the primary distributor was through Northrop & Lyman based in Toronto.
 A partnership was organized between these two companies in 1876, and often acquired products through small proprietors, including Dr. Thomas’ Eclectric Oil.

 The name of the product was changed several times due to changes in ownership.
 When Foster- Milburn purchased the medicine in 1880 or 1884, the name was changed to Excelsior Eclectric Oil.
 In 1906, the name had to be changed to Dr. Thomas’ Eclectic Oil due to the Pure Food and Drug Act which required that sellers must not have misleading information on product labels.
 In this case, the name was changed because electricity was not a component of the remedy.

 Ownership

-The first person to own and begin production of Eclectric Oil was Doctor S.N.
-Thomas in the 1840s.
+The first person to own and begin production of Eclectric Oil was Doctor S. N. Thomas in the 1840s.
 His formula was extremely popular amongst buyers when he sold it to the Excelsior Botanical Company in the 1870s.
 They renamed the product Excelsior Eclectric Oil while they were marketing it.
-Northrop & Lyman brought the marketing of the product to Canada in 1871, where they were able to make the product and sell it with their own name in Canada.
-Between 1880-1884, Foster, Milburn & Co. bought the product from Excelsior Eclectric Oil and renamed it back to Dr. S.N.
-Thomas’ Eclectic Oil when they began marketing it.
+Northrop & Lyman brought the marketing of the product to Canada in 1871, where they were able to make it and sell it under their own name in Canada.
+Between 1880 and 1884, Foster, Milburn & Co. bought the product from Excelsior Eclectric Oil and renamed it back to Dr. S. N. Thomas’ Eclectic Oil when they began marketing it.
 It was around this time that the product started being distributed nationally and internationally.
-A trade card began being distributed by James H.S.
-Aumann between 1940-1975.
+A trade card began being distributed by James H. S. Aumann between 1940 and 1975.
 This card had a woman wearing Victorian clothes on the front.